Classification of images in video frames

 Note

-You can share the prepared notebook with the computations or export the whole project.
+You can share your finished notebook of computations or export the whole project.

 Practical use of the model